Home » Madrid » Monastery of las Descalzas Reales Tickets

 Founded in the 16th century by Joanna of Austria, it was meant to serve as a convent for noblewomen who had chosen to live a life of poverty and devotion to God.

-It is now open to the public and lets visitors explore its many beautiful chapels, cloisters, and other religious artifacts.
+It is now open to the public and lets visitors explore its beautiful chapels, cloisters, and other religious artifacts.

 # Monastery of las Descalzas Reales tickets